2007 Perth and Kinross Council election

-Elections to Perth and Kinross Council were held on 3 May 2007, the same day as the other Scottish local government elections and the Scottish Parliament general election.
+The 2007 Perth and Kinross Council election was held on 3 May 2007, the same day as the other Scottish local government elections and the Scottish Parliament general election.
 The election was the first one using 12 new wards created as a result of the Local Governance (Scotland) Act 2004, each ward will elect three or four councillors using the single transferable vote system form of proportional representation.
 The new wards replace 41 single-member wards which used the plurality (first past the post) system of election.

 The Council continued to be controlled by a Liberal Democrat/Scottish National Party coalition administration.